 Expanding Individual Potential Through Innovative Instruction

-ACCESS is a 501(c)3 nonprofit offering evaluation services, full-time education, therapy, training, and activities for individuals ages infant – 35 with language and learning disabilities.
-Founded in 1994, ACCESS includes ACCESS Early Childhood, ACCESS Academy, ACCESS Therapy, ACCESS Academic Therapy (specialized tutoring), ACCESS Life (a young adults community-based program), ACCESS Evaluation and Resource Center, and Project SEARCH® (a year long, on-the-job internship program for young adults with developmental disabilities)
+ACCESS is a 501(c)3 nonprofit offering evaluation services, full-time education, therapy, training, and activities for individuals ages 6 weeks through adulthood with language and learning disabilities.
+Founded in 1994, ACCESS includes ACCESS Early Childhood, ACCESS Academy, ACCESS Therapy, ACCESS Academic Therapy (specialized tutoring), ACCESS Life (a young adults community-based program), ACCESS Evaluation and Resource Center, Behavioral and Mental Health Counseling, CES Waiver, and Project SEARCH® Arkansas: ACCESS Initiative in partnerhship with Arkansas Rehabilitation Services (a year long, on-the-job internship program for young adults with developmental disabilities).

 ACCESS began in 1994 offering preschool services for seven children and a school-aged program in 1998.
 Since then, ACCESS has continued to meet the needs of surrounding communities, opening the ACCESS Evaluation and Resource Center in 2005 and offering ACCESS Academic Therapy in 2007.
 The AERC provides psychological and psycho-educational evaluations given by an on-staff clinical psychologist.
 It currently serves Arkansas and surrounding states.
 In less than 10 years, we were providing evaluation services in Arkansas and now today, to the surrounding states.